 In organizing its registry of trademarks, the U.S. Patent and Trademark Office (PTO) divides marks into 45 different "classes" of products or services.
 Class 39 includes services for transport; packaging and storage of goods; and travel arrangement.
 Primarily, Class 39 includes services for the transport of people, animals, or goods from one place to another (by rail, road, water, air, or pipeline) and services necessarily connected with such transport, as well as services relating to the storing of goods in a warehouse or other building for their preservation or guarding.
 This Class includes, in particular:

-For More Information on trademarks and federal registration, see Nolo’s Trademark Center or consider using Nolo’s Online Trademark Application.
+For More Information on trademarks and federal registration, see Nolo’s Trademark Center.
 For a complete listing of all goods in Class 39, see below.

 Examples of trademarks in Class 39 include: HURLEY TRUCKING COMPANY (transport and delivery of goods), RIDE OF FAME (sightseeing services), MEDSTAR (helicopter transport).